bdclark/chef-user_account/README.md

 end
 ```
 ### <a name='lwrp-ua-notes'></a> Misc.
 Notes and Considerations
-+ Since `:manage_home` is set to `true` (unless home is set to /dev/null),
-removing a user will also remove the home directory.
-+ The `:lock` action alone in this LWRP and the Chef user resource does not
-necessarily block a user's access if password-less SSH is enabled on the node.
-Depending on the system, it only locks the password.
-To ensure access is blocked,
-either `:remove` the user, or at least `:lock` the user and unset `authorized_keys`.
 + The LWRP does not handle password encryption for the `password` attribute.
 There are multiple solutions/tools available to generate valid encrypted passwords.
 + When using the `:modify`, `:lock`, `:unlock`, or `:manage` actions, it will not